 Friendly, free-spirited Osaka may not have as rich a history as Kyoto or Tokyo, but it is bursting with cultural attractions and is home to some of the most incredible food in Japan.
 And that’s saying something.

-Despite being Japan’s third-largest city, with a bit of planning, it is possible to experience the best of Osaka in one day.
+Despite being Japan’s third-largest city, it is possible to experience the best of Osaka in one day.
 Whether you’re taking a day trip to Osaka or staying overnight, I’ve got you covered with a 1-day Osaka itinerary to help you plan your time there.

 This guide also includes recommendations for where to stay, how to get around Osaka and, most importantly, where to eat.
 So put on your most comfortable shoes and bring an empty stomach.